tomasstt/tomasstt/README.md

 - 👋 Hi, I’m @tomasstt
 - 👀 I’m interested in front-end
 - 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on AMOS
 - 📫 How to reach me ...

 <!---